Frequently Asked Questions

 No problem.
 Stainless steel is easy to clean.
 Start by making a paste using a little bit of vinegar and baking soda and give it a good scrub.
 The baking soda is an all-natural abrasive that will help get the stains out.
 You can also soak it overnight in a mixture of about a quarter cup of vinegar and 3-4 tablespoons of baking soda.
 Visit our Care & Use page for more information http://www.kleankanteen.com/pages/care-use.

 Where can I buy Klean Kanteens?

-You can order all the products here on our site.
-You can also use our Store Locator to find retailers near you that sell Klean Kanteen products.
-Just keep in mind that not every dealer sells every Klean Kanteen product.
+Klean Kanteen products are available online at kleankanteen.com or available for purchase at a variety of retailers near you.
+Use our Store Locator http://www.kleankanteen.com/pages/store-locator to find retailers near you that sell Klean Kanteen products.
+Bear in mind that not every dealer sells every Klean Kanteen style or SKU.
 If you're looking for something specific, it's always a good idea to call first and make sure your local store carries the product you want.

 How do I find out about special deals, discounts and promotions?